gimesketvirtadieni/slimstreamer/README.md

 ```

-## Running SlimStreamer

 Compilation process produces one binary executable file - SlimStreamer.

-Just run it and point your Squeezebox players to use it instead of LMS.
+# Running SlimStreamer

+To stream music to Squeezebox players, they need to be "directed" to use SlimStreamer (instead of LMS).
 If you are using squeezelite, a command may look like following (should be run on a host with an attached DAC; a server running SlimStreamer does not required a 'physical' DAC attached):

 ```